kimmyhoang/kimmyhoang/README.md

 </h2>

 #### Funny seeing you here!
-🤖 I'm a mechatronics engineering student at the University of Waterloo
+🤖 I study mechatronics engineering at the University of Waterloo

 ☀️ Seeking Summer 2025 internships

-🍊 Currently a Data Scientist intern at Scotiabank
+:chart_with_upwards_trend: Currently a Data Scientist intern at Scotiabank

 :envelope: Reach me at k32hoang@uwaterloo.ca